-Assuming that socialization is an intent to prepare a human being to become a good productive, contributing member of society, let’s take a look at the statistics, that were presented by Paul Farris, HSLDA lawyer, in a homeschool seminar:
+Assuming that socialization is intended to prepare a human to become a productive, contributing member of society, let’s take a look at the statistics (presented by Paul Farris, HSLDA lawyer in a homeschool seminar):

-Do homeschooled children become good productive citizens?
-Are they productive members of society?
+Do homeschooled children become good productive citizens and productive members of society?

 - 69% were involved in community groups, versus their 48% interested counterparts.

 - They are more likely to give to charities.

 - 93% are salaried and 32% receive sources of self-employed income (and if you’re astute and questioning my math, I asked how that could be….salaried people can also receive self-employed income)…all this to say that they are more likely to be self-employed than the average population, significantly higher than the average population.